Newark Water Quality at a Glance

 • Source: Wanaque Reservoir and Monksville Reservoir operated by the North Jersey District Water Supply Commission

-• Treatment: Processed at regional facilities operated by the Commission before delivery to Newark
+• Treatment: Processed at regional facilities before delivery to Newark

-• Service Area: Northern and eastern sections of Newark (approximately 40% of the city)
+• Service Area: Northern and eastern sections of Newark (~40% of the city)

 • Characteristics: Generally harder water with higher mineral content

-What additional water system improvements is Newark implementing?
+What water system improvements has Newark completed in 2025?

-• Smart Water Network: Implementation of advanced metering infrastructure, pressure sensors, and water quality monitoring throughout the distribution system
+• Smart Water Network: Advanced metering infrastructure, pressure sensors, and the new SCADA system provide real-time quality monitoring across the distribution system

 Contaminants of Concern